Information for prospective students from abroad

 -

-Registration at the Residents' Registration Office
+Registration at the residents' registration office

 -

-Swiss nationals are authorised to reside and work in Germany.
-You do not need to apply for a residence permit even if you are staying for a longer period of time.
+If you come from Switzerland, you do not need to apply for a residence permit even if you are staying for a longer period of time.

 -

-Opening a Bank Account
+Opening a bank account